gurkavcu/ContactManagement/README.md

   Eventhough our program requirements perfectly match with DOM strategy i choosed SAX here.

   First we dont know the file size.
 If user wants to import gigabytes of data we cant say them no. We need to accept and adept gracefully.
 Second , dom strategy  is an io blocking way.
 We need to wait until it's fully loaded.
 It doesnt scale well.
 By using SAX we can distribute and process them concurrently.

+  For smaller files merging contacts in memory and writing to the database is more efficient.
+At the start of parsing if the file size is smaller than a threshold value we collect contacts and merge them in memory.
+Then we save them concurrently.

+  If its not small enough to manage in memory we skip this process and save them concurrently.You can set this threshold value by giving -size arguments to program.
+By default its set to 20 MB.

 **Sample import file**
 ```xml